 poništena) when entering the tram.
 You must validate your ticket at the first or last ticket reader on the tram, the middle ones don't have the ability to validate tickets.
 They are valid for 30 / 90 minutes and cost 4 / 10 kuna.
 They can be bought at the Tisak kiosk or on the tram from the driver.
 If you have the exact change ready when buying a single ticket, you'll make life easier for both yourself and the driver.
 Prepaid Card

 ( pretplatna karta) is an annual or monthly pass for those who use public transportation daily.

-Our Easter language week in Zagreb will take place from 24th-31st March 2018.
+Our Advent language week in Zagreb will take place from 1st-8th December 2018.
 The course costs €349, including 25 hours of lessons, homework sessions and various tourist activities.